terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 ## Requirements

-The following sections describe the requirements which must be met in order to invoke this module.
+The following sections describe the requirements which must be met in order to invoke this submodule.

 ### General